CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 Basically, employees should, of course, handle all information carefully.
 In addition, there are data in many areas that have a higher need for protection or special restrictions, such.
 Personal, financial, confidential or copyrighted information.
 Depending on their categorization, they are subject to different restrictions when dealing with them.
 Therefore, it is important to alert all employees to the restrictions that apply to these data (see also ORP.5.A3 Employee Commitment to Compliance with Relevant Laws, Rules and Regulations).
 The data should be marked as appropriate, eg. For example, by naming the category for documents in the header or footer.

 Of course, the protection required by data directly affects all media on which they are stored or processed.
-Data with special protection requirements can be incurred in a wide variety of areas, eg. For example, fax or e-mail.
+Data with special protection requirements may be incurred in a wide variety of areas, eg. For example, fax or e-mail.
 There should therefore be regulations in all areas which also specify who may read, process or pass on such data.
 This includes, if necessary, the regular check for correctness and completeness of the data.

 Many information, but also applications, are subject to copyright notices or passing restrictions ("for internal use only").
 All employees must be made aware that no documents, files or software may be copied without taking into account any copyright notices or license terms.
 Special attention must also be paid to all information that forms the basis for the task.
 This includes all business-relevant data, so z.
 For example, those data that, if lost, could incapacitate the institution that may affect the economic relationships of collaborating companies, or from whose knowledge a third party (eg, competitor) may derive financial benefits.
 Every agency and every business should have an overview of what data is critical to their business.
 In addition to the general due diligence requirements, special rules and regulations may apply to these data for storage, processing, transfer and destruction.
 This business critical information needs to be protected against loss, manipulation and falsification.
 Longer-term stored or archived data must be regularly tested for readability.
 Information that is no longer required must be reliably deleted (see also CON.7 Delete and Destroy).